 About Your Arrhythmia Is this arrhythmia harmless, or is it a warning that a life-threatening event is pending?How did I develop this arrhythmia?How many people who have this type of arrhythmia die of sudden cardiac arrest?Is there anything I can do to make my heartbeat normal?

-About Your Risk of Sudden Death Due to Arrhythmia How likely is it that this arrhythmia will lead to sudden death?How rapidly do we need to act to prevent sudden death?What tools should I have with me in case of sudden death?
+About Your Risk of Sudden Death Due to Arrhythmia How likely is it that this arrhythmia will lead to sudden death?How rapidly do we need to act to prevent sudden death?What tools should I have with me to prevent sudden death?

 About Treatment Options What are my treatment options?Are there any alterative options?What are the possible side effects of each treatment?How long will treatment last?Will I have to take medication for the rest of my life?